beyondessential/tupaia/packages/devops/README.md

 For more info read https://blog.rackspace.com/securing-application-secrets-with-ec2-parameter-store

-To quickly send all environment variables in the .env file of a given repository to parameter store (such as after you've made a change to the .env file and want to sync that with parameter store), run e.g. `./scripts/utility/storeDotEnvOnParameterStore.sh --repository-name meditrak-server --environment dev` from an ec2 instance with a role that can access parameter store and the encryption key
+To quickly send all environment variables in the .env file of a given package to parameter store (such as after you've made a change to the .env file and want to sync that with parameter store), run e.g. `./scripts/utility/storeDotEnvOnParameterStore.sh --package-name meditrak-server --environment dev` from an ec2 instance with a role that can access parameter store and the encryption key

 ## Case Study: Setting up beta.tupaia.org

 To set up a beta server based on the production server

 - In the AWS web interface, start a new ec2 instance by choosing "Launch more like this" on the Tupaia Production instance
 - Change its security group to Tupaia Development SG or similar
 - Change the tags to have RestoreFrom=tupaia, Name=Tupaia Beta Server, Backup=Tupaia Beta Server, Stage=beta